openmichigan/translation_metrics/readme.md

 ##what you need

-You will need an Amara.org account.
+You will need an Amara.org account, and Python 2.7 installed on your computer.

+(In order to run this script in Python 3, one need only change string syntax.)

 To use, you will need to create a file called ``` api_key.py ```, and put in it one line: